Höfn: Infrastructure

 Höfn offers a variety of services and stores including a supermarket, pharmacy, a health centre (Heilsugaeslustöð), a bank, three hairdressers, two gas stations, a golf course and a swimming pool.

 In the town there are several hotels, a camping ground, a youth hostel, guesthouses and restaurants including Pakkhúsið, Íshúsið Pizzeria, Heppa Restautant, Ottó, Kaffihornið, Ósinn and Hafnarbúðin.

 Various tour operators offer day trips including and flights to Vatnajökull.

+In 2021, a geothermal district heating system was inaugurated in Höfn, using heat from boreholes from the Hoffell area, supplied by a 20km-long pipe.
+Previously the town sourced district heat from electric boilers, dating to the 1980s.

 Sports

 The local football club is Sindri, which plays in the Icelandic 3rd tier.

 Climate

 Höfn has a borderline subarctic climate (Köppen: Dfc), though it has likely become a subpolar oceanic climate (Koppen: Cfc) during the 1991-2020 climate period, because of climate change.
 Daytime highs in the summer are around 12 C, while being just above the freezing point in the winter.
 Höfn is a rainy town, averaging approximately 1450 mm of precipitation.
 On average, Höfn has 180 days with measurable precipitation.
 Extreme temperatures range from 24.4 C recorded on August 10, 2004 to -21.6 C recorded on March 8, 1969.